Melissa Lee: Third term, 2014–2017

+In 2015, New Zealand First Ron Mark was criticised by members of all parties when he told Lee to go back to Korea in parliament.

 Fourth term, 2017–2020

 During the 2017 general election in mid-September 2017, Melissa Lee was re-elected on the National Party List.
 Lee stood against Labour Party leader Jacinda Ardern in the Mt Albert electorate but was defeated by a margin of 15,264 votes.
 Following the formation of a Labour-led coalition government on 19 October 2017, the National Party became the main opposition party in Parliament.
 Lee is currently the National Party's spokesperson for broadcasting, communications, and digital media, and ethnic communities.
 She is also a member of the Economic Development, Science and Innovation select committee.

 In March 2018, Lee challenged the Broadcasting Minister Clare Curran about her undisclosed meeting with Carol Hirschfield, the head of content at Radio New Zealand.
 Curran initially claimed the meeting had been coincidental but later admitted that it had been prearranged.
 Lee accused Curran of engaging in a cover-up.

-In mid-September 2019, Lee raised the issue in Parliament about Asian children being denied measles vaccinations at their local clinic on the pretext that Māori and Pacific children were being given priority.
+In mid-September 2019, Lee raised the issue in Parliament about Asian children being denied measles vaccinations at their local clinic on the pretext that Māori and Pasifika children were being given priority.
 In response, the Waikato District Health Board acknowledged that it was prioritizing Maori and Pacific children due to their lower vaccination rate and poorer health outcomes.

 During the COVID-19 pandemic in New Zealand in mid-July 2020, Lee raised the plight of Dowook Kang, a six-year-old Korean child who was unable to attend school since his father, a temporary visa holder, was unable to return to New Zealand due to lock down travel restrictions.
 Under New Zealand law, international students under the age of ten are unable to attend schools without the presence of a parent or guardian.
 Education Minister Chris Hipkins declined to intervene, citing policy issues.

-Fifth term, 2020–present
+Fifth term, 2020–2023

 During the 2020 New Zealand general election, Lee contested Mount Albert and came second place behind Prime Minister Jacinda Ardern, who retained the seat by a final margin of 21,246 votes.
 However, Lee was able to return to Parliament via the National Party list.

 Lee was one of only eight MPs to vote against the Conversion Practices Prohibition Legislation Act 2022.

+In November 2022, Lee introduced the Fair Trading (Gift Card Expiry) Amendment Bill which requires gift cards to have a minimum validity period of three years, aiming to mitigate approximately $10M in annual consumer losses from expired gift cards.